-- Common symptoms of low testosterone include – Low sex drive, problems with fat deposition and loss of muscle mass, gaining body fat disproportionately and thighs, poor motivation, poor sleep patterns, decreased concentration, decreased energy, erectile dysfunction, decreased testicle size, altered mood, and inability to focus and concentrate with a shorter temper than normal.
-Even osteoporosis can occur as it does it in our female counterparts.
+- Common symptoms of low testosterone include – low sex drive, problems with fat deposition and loss of muscle mass, gaining body fat disproportionately and thighs, poor motivation, poor sleep patterns, decreased concentration, decreased energy, erectile dysfunction, decreased testicle size, altered mood, and inability to focus and concentrate with a shorter temper than normal.
+Even osteoporosis can occur as it does in our female counterparts.

 - All this can be summed up as male menopause.